HuMam: Humanoid Motion Control via End-to-End Deep Reinforcement Learning with Mamba: Introduction

-\textbf{The main contributions of this paper are summarized as follows:} \begin{enumerate} \item \textbf{First Mamba-backed end-to-end humanoid RL controller.} We introduced Mamba as a lightweight fusion backbone for humanoid locomotion and show that a \emph{single layer} suffices to deliver strong performance in a purely state-centric setting. \item \textbf{Backbone effectiveness for efficiency \& stability.} Relative to an identically trained feedforward Baseline, the Mamba encoder yields faster learning, improved sample efficiency, and reduced cross-seed variability, culminating in higher final returns under the same training budget. \item \textbf{Reward shaping for balanced, energy-saving control.} A six-term reward jointly regulates foot forces/velocities, stepping accuracy, orientation, height, and upper-body sway, leading to smoother actuation, reduced torque usage, and lower power consumption. \item \textbf{Extensive empirical validation.} On the JVRC-1 humanoid across forward, backward, curved, lateral, and standing tasks in \texttt{mc-mujoco}, HuMam consistently improves overall per-step reward, energy metrics, and joint-torque profiles, confirming that Mamba provides an efficient and stable backbone for end-to-end humanoid locomotion. \end{enumerate}
+\textbf{The main contributions of this paper are summarized as follows:} \begin{enumerate} \item \textbf{First Mamba-backed end-to-end humanoid RL controller.} We introduced Mamba as a lightweight fusion backbone for humanoid locomotion and show that a single Mamba layer suffices to deliver strong performance in a purely state-centric setting. \item \textbf{Backbone effectiveness for efficiency \& stability.} Relative to an identically trained feedforward Baseline, the Mamba encoder yields faster learning, improved sample efficiency, and reduced cross-seed variability, culminating in higher final returns under the same training budget. \item \textbf{Reward shaping for balanced, energy-saving control.} A six-term reward for proximal policy optimization (PPO) jointly regulates foot contact forces and swing velocities, stepping accuracy, body orientation, torso height, and upper-body sway, leading to smoother actuation, reduced torque usage, and lower power consumption.

+\item \textbf{Extensive empirical validation.} On the JVRC-1 humanoid across forward, backward, curved, lateral, and standing tasks in \texttt{mc-mujoco}, HuMam consistently improves overall per-step reward, energy metrics, and joint-torque profiles, confirming that Mamba provides an efficient and stable backbone for end-to-end humanoid locomotion. \end{enumerate}

 The rest of the paper is structured as follows.
 Section~\ref{sec:second} surveys reinforcement learning for legged and humanoid locomotion.
 Section~\ref{sec:third} details our methodology, including the MDP formulation, observation and action spaces, the single-layer Mamba encoder backbone, reward design, and PPO training.
 Section~\ref{sec:fourth} presents the experimental setup and results, with analyses of performance, learning efficiency and stability, energy use, and torque profiles.
 Section~\ref{sec:fifth} concludes and outlines directions for future work.